MissingMaps/partners/app/_partner/accenture_2019.md

   - #acngraddublin19

 tm-projects:
-  - id: 9475
-    desc: "The 2020 Atlantic Hurricane Season began June 1st.
-HOT has been requested by disaster preparedness and response actors to map buildings in Caribbean countries and other surrounding countries impacted by the hurricane season and the ongoing COVID-19 Pandemic.
-Please join our global effort by mapping on this project."
   - id: 8733
     desc: "India is home to one of the largest populations, with more than 4.1 million girls outside the classroom.
 Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping villages in rural India."
   - id: 8730